yellowbyte/zero-footprint-opaque-predicates/README.md

 * Cannot obfuscate code that contains recursive calls.
 This is a limitation of one of our dependencies, Frama-C
   * stated in [Frama-C's website under the "Technical Notes" section](https://www.frama-c.com/fc-plugins/eva.html).
-* Target C file cannot condense if statement or for loop to one line.
-This is because the value set identified by Frama-C will be for the code inside that one line if statement or for loop, but the corresponding synthesized opaque predicate will be outside of the one line if statement or for loop when inserted into the source code.
+* Target C file cannot use one-line for-loop, while-loop, or if statement.
+This is because the value set identified by Frama-C will be for the code inside scope of the one-liner, but the corresponding synthesized opaque predicate will be inserted outside scope of the one-liner.
+[Here is a more concrete explanation](problematic_oneliner_ex.md).